Docker - Kubeflow for Poets

 .

-# navigate to folder with images
+bash# navigate to folder with images cd docker-intro/hello-world

 Let's view the bash script.

-cat date-script.sh
+bashcat date-script.sh

-echo "Todays date is $DATE"
+bash#! /bin/sh DATE="$(date)" echo "Todays date is $DATE"

 Let's view the Dockerfile.

-# view the Dockerfile
+bash# view the Dockerfile cat Dockerfile

 - The Docker image will be built-off the Alpine linux package.
 See https://hub.docker.com/_/alpine